Kirksville, Missouri: Government

 The city of Kirksville provides residents with full-time fire and police departments, along with water, sewer, and street maintenance service.
-Citywide trash removal is contracted by the city with a private contractor, currently Advanced Disposal Environmental Service, and is mandatory for all residents or property owners.
+Citywide trash removal is contracted by the city with a private contractor and is mandatory for all residents or property owners.
 Recycling is optional.
-The city of Kirksville partners with other agencies to operate Kirk-Tran, an area bus service, and a county-wide E-911 Center.
+The city of Kirksville operates Kirk-Tran, an area bus service, and a county-wide E-911 Center.

 Education

 Kirksville is home to three institutions of higher learning: